 - Assess your own preferences for

 - Emotional expressiveness

-- 15 minute narrated slideshow in English on Japanese etiquette - greetings, bowing, shaking hands, exchanging business cards, socialising, seating, gift giving and hosting Japanese visitors
+- A 12 minute narrated slideshow video in English on Japanese etiquette - greetings, bowing, shaking hands, exchanging business cards, socialising, seating, gift giving and hosting Japanese visitors

 - Country backgrounds for each preference for Japan, Belgium, China, Czech Republic, France, Germany, Hungary, India, Korea, Mexico, Netherlands, Philippines, Russia, Spain, Sweden, Thailand, UK, USA and Vietnam